The Den (TV programme): 2020

 Following a popular Comic Relief special reunion episode in June 2020, on 22 September 2020, RTÉ confirmed the return of The Den as a new weekend family show, reuniting Ray D'Arcy with Zig and Zag and Dustin the Turkey.

-The show returned on 8 November 2020 and ran for six episodes, airing on Sundays.
-The show was aired on RTÉ One, whereas previously, the slot was on RTÉ 2.
+The show returned to RTÉ One on 8 November 2020 and ran for six episodes including a Christmas Special, airing on Sunday evenings, the station's long-established 'appointment-viewing' slot.